 The habitat assessment is conducted within the sampling area, which is typically a 10-m radius circle (as described above).
-However, for some plant species, the configuration and dimensions of the sampling area may differ.
-Species-specific sampling areas are being developed by the SDMMP in collaboration with those experienced in monitoring these species and will be available on the website.

-SANDAG 2012 Vegetation Alliance/Association: At the sampling point determine the vegetation alliance/association based upon the data collected in "Associated Species" and using the vegetation key at http://rdw.sandag.org/file_store%5CEcology/ECO_VEGETATION_WSD_2012.pdf).
+SANDAG 2012 Vegetation Alliance/Association: At the sampling point determine the vegetation alliance/association based upon the data collected in "Associated Species" and using the vegetation key that will be posted on the SDMMP Rare Plant Monitoring webpage.
 This is typically done in the office after the fieldwork is completed.

-Surrounding Land Use: Record the land use surrounding the observation area (e.g., residential, road, open space, etc), using approximate distances from the monitoring population/subpopulation if possible.
+Surrounding Land Use/Activity: Record the land use or human activities adjacent or surrounding the preserve (e.g., residential, road, open space, etc) and indicate the distance to the sampling area.